A guide to visiting the real life Gilmore Girls towns in Canada (NOT Connecticut!)

 While it’s not the white steeple church we see in Connecticut, this church (one of two very similar looking on Main Street) is literally the very first moment of Gilmore Girls we ever see!

-The church seen in the film is just down the street, on the same side as Tucci Armadio and Gratie Medical Spa.
-It seems to be currently empty, but there is also a very similar looking church, further down the street on the opposite side for the Reverend and the Rabbi to bicker over.
+The church seen in the opening shot is just down the street, on the same side as Tucci Armadio and Gratie Medical Spa.

 I give Unionville more points for their gazebo, because it is actually in town!
 In fact, they have two (well, technically 1 bandstand and 1 gazebo).